 - Any history that you have temporarily stopped breathing during sleep

 How is snoring treated?

-If your snoring is affecting your sleep (or your partner's), your doctor may fit you with a dental device to keep your tongue from blocking your airway.
+If your snoring is affecting your sleep (or your partner's), your healthcare provider may fit you with a dental device to keep your tongue from blocking your airway.
 Losing weight can also help treat snoring.
 Some people may need surgery to correct a blockage in the airway that's causing the snoring.

 If sleep apnea is the cause of your snoring, you may need to sleep in a mask connected to a CPAP (continuous positive airway pressure) device.
-This device helps minimize snoring and maintain breathing while you sleep.
+This device helps reduce snoring and maintain breathing while you sleep.

 What are possible complications of snoring?